hashgraph-online/hcs-improvement-proposals/hcs-5.md

 ### Inscription Numbers

 Like Serial Numbers on individual Token IDs, Inscription Numbers are essentially an HCS Registry that describe the order in which **Hashinals** are "inscribed".
-The key facets that are followed for determining these numbers is:
+The key facets that are followed for determining these numbers are that:
 - First is first and determined entirely by the HashGraph.
-- Easy to understand and replicate.
+- The process is easy to understand and replicate.

 Inscription numbers start from `1`.

-Order is determined by sorting the `consensus_timestamp` at the time of a TokenMintTransaction.
+Order is determined by sorting the `consensus_timestamp` on TokenMintTransactions which correctly follow [validation](#validation) requirements.
 Invalid mints will not be assigned inscription numbers.

 #### Validation